robmuh/robmuh.github.com/_posts/2014-02-17-nano-school.markdown

 ### The Technology is Just A Plus

-Originally I remember sharing these ideas with someone in K-12 education, how we could build something, I called it MentorMe at the time, and allow those who want to learn, (which is largely everyone), with those who want to mentor, (which is also everyone) in a way that they could exchange credits of some kind that could literally be paid forward to buy education in an area that they also wanted.
+Originally I remember sharing these ideas with someone in K-12 education, how we could build something, I called it MentorMe at the time , a system to connect those who want to learn, (which is largely everyone), with those who want to mentor, (which is also everyone), in a way that they could exchange credits of some kind that could literally be paid forward to buy education in an area that they also wanted.
 I would still like to see such a system emerge.

 ### Nobody's Stopping You

-Today's homeschooling laws are getting smart about allowing parents to find innovation in education on their own, and it's spreading.
+Today's homeschooling laws are getting smart about allowing parents to find innovation in education on their own --- and it's spreading.
 Those who know are finding time to teach, to share, to help anyone else learn.
 Because learning happens in as little at 90 minute sessions once or twice per week all the laws about licensing and child-care and